 I am writing this blog post in hopes of starting a conversation in the scientific community about the medicine called GcMAF and one of the companies that is currently distributing it, a company called GcMAF.eu

-I am concerned about this drug and its marketing for these reasons:
+I am concerned about this and its marketing for these reasons:

-1. Apparently, some of the same people who are researching the drug also are involved in marketing and selling it.
+1. Apparently, some of the same people who are researching and also are involved in marketing and selling it.

 2. Some (not all) of their research has been published in questionable journals, including one published by a publisher that is on my list.

-3. The drug is not approved by any competent authority (FDA, EMA) to treat any disease.
+3. This thing is not approved by any competent authority (FDA, EMA) to treat any disease.